OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	A bool indicating whether or not this course has assignments returned by assignments by outline node.
 Useful for hiding the assignments tab.
 	Note: it is invalid to set this to false and have assignments in the course

+Invitations
+	An arry with dictionary entries containing information pertaining to how invitation/access tokens are set for a course.
+	This entry is optional

+	Each access/invitation dictionary entry has the following fields

+	* ``Code`: Access token, unique per site.
+This field is required
+	* ``Scope``: Enrollment scope when an access token is granted.
+This field is optional
+	* ``Description``: Access token/invitation description.
+This field is optional
+	* ``IsGeneric": Boolean indicating that the ``Code`` can be used to send send/redeem invitations

 ``assignment_policies.json`` (optional)
 ---------------------------------------------